NiranjanD0/personal-website/README.md

 - Contact form

 ## Deployment
-This website is hosted using Vercel.
+This website is deployed using Vercel.

 ## License

 This project is open-source and available under the [MIT License](LICENSE).